boblail/boblail.github.io/_posts/2012-09-07-read-dependencies.markdown

 ---
 layout: post
-title:  "How to read a project’s dependencies directly from git"
+title: How to read a project’s dependencies directly from git
 date: 2012-09-07
+read_time: 1
 redirect_from:
  - /post/31102005688/how-to-read-a-projects-dependencies-directly-from
  - /day/2012/09/07